casually-blue/web/README.md

 To use, just declare as a dependency in your project by following the package instructions, and the github package repository instructions to get set up.

 ## Usage
+Just use on its own or inside a View object.
+The view object provides a simple `.render()` function which returns a playmvc result with the content-type set for use in your controller
 ```kotlin
 View(
     html(lang("en")) {